bluemonk3y/kgrafa/README.md

-# KGrafana - Kafka Grafana DataSource
+# KGrafana - Kafka Grafana Datasource for timeseries metrics

-Use Kafka as a Grafana Datasource by running Consumers against topics and building the timeseries metrics for charting in Grafana
+Use Kafka as a Grafana Datasource by running Streams Jobs against topics and building the timeseries metrics for charting in Grafana

 See:
 - http://docs.grafana.org/plugins/developing/datasources/